ESat-create/DungeonDie/README.md

 -THINGS OF NOTE-
 While in combat, the triangles under the enemies are there to signal to you which character they are about to attack.
-This is meant to help you better prepare and to better use what dice you are given.
+This is meant to help you better prepare and to better use what dice you are given. <br />

 Should you lose combat, you won't immediately lose the game.
 Instead, you will lose some health in the dungeon crawl mode.